 2. reducing the risk of postoperative bleeding.

 Laser treatment is the best achievement in surgery.
-The operation takes place under the influence of laser radiation.
-There is an increase in the temperature in the tissues and, thus, the evaporation of liquid from it.
+The operation occurs under the influence of laser irradiation.
+There is an increase in temperature in the tissues and, thus, evaporation of fluid from it.
 Among the disadvantages of the method:

 1. longer operation;